 But what do we fear?
-We fear they won’t want to go back to school after being off for a year.
-We fear they will lie around the house, watch TV and play video games.
-We fear they aren’t thinking clearly and have no idea what they are saying.
-And for those competitive parents, it’s not what they planned.
-But you don’t necessarily need to fear the gap year.
+We fear our student won’t want to go back to school after being off for a year or they’ll lie around the house, watch TV and play video games.
+Or wait!
+Maybe they aren’t thinking clearly and have no idea what they are saying!
+And for those competitive parents, it’s not what they had planned for their child at all.

-Have a serious conversation.
+Have a serious conversation

-Be straightforward and honest.
+Be straightforward and honest

 Make a plan